Haitian Revolution: Spanish depart Saint Domingue

 In May 1794, Toussaint suddenly joined the French and turned against the Spanish, ambushing his allies as they emerged from attending mass in a church at San Raphael on 6 May 1794.
 The Haitians soon expelled the Spanish from Saint-Domingue.
 Toussaint proved to be forgiving of the whites, insisting that he was fighting to assert the rights of the slaves as black French people to be free.
 He said he did not seek independence from France, and urged the surviving whites, including the former slave masters, to stay and work with him in rebuilding Saint-Domingue.

 Rigaud had checked the British in the south, taking the town of Léogâne by storm and driving the British back to Port-au-Prince.
 During the course of 1794, most of the British forces were killed by yellow fever, the dreaded "black vomit" as the British called it.
 Within two months of arriving in Saint-Domingue, the British lost 40 officers and 600 men to yellow fever.
 Of Grey's 7,000 men, about 5,000 died of yellow fever while the Royal Navy reported losing "forty-six masters and eleven hundred men dead, chiefly of yellow fever".
 The British historian Sir John Fortescue wrote, "It is probably beneath the mark to say that twelve thousand Englishmen were buried in the West Indies in 1794".
 Rigaud failed in attempt to retake Port-au-Prince, but on Christmas Day 1794, he stormed and retook Tiburon in a surprise attack.
-The British lost about 300 soldiers, and Rigaud's forces took no prisoners, executing any British soldier or sailor who surrendered.
+The British lost about 300 men, and Rigaud's forces took no prisoners, summarily executing any soldier or sailor they captured.